 The Snowdonia Way is a long-distance trail through the heart of the mountains of North Wales, running 97 miles (156 km) from Machynlleth to Conwy.
 You'll pass by the most famous mountains in Wales, including Snowdon and Cadair Idris.
 Walk through the great valleys of Ogwen and Ffestiniog.
 You will also see ancient stone circles, castles, and market towns that have changed little over the years.
 Snowdonia's landscape is incredibly diverse, with large forests, open moorland, rocky mountainside and sandy estuary all within the National Park.

-The North West Wilderness Weekend gives you the chance to walk the first 4 days of the Cape Wrath Trail, from Fort William to Kinloch Hourn.
+The Cape Wrath Trail Knoydart Expedition gives you the chance to walk the first 4 days of the Cape Wrath Trail, from Fort William to Kinloch Hourn.
 It is perhaps the most remote and wild section of the entire Cape Wrath Trail.
 Due to its extremely remote nature, two nights of this trek will be spent wild camping.
 Wild camping is camping away from all civilisation, so you will not even be on a camp site.
 Giving you the opportunity to really experience a part of Scotland that is otherwise inaccessible.
-Our North West Wilderness Weekend allows you to sample the incredible Cape Wrath Trail.
+Our Cape Wrath Trail Knoydart Expedition allows you to sample wild camping on the incredible Cape Wrath Trail.

 This 7 day walk covers the Cape Wrath Trail from Ullapool to Cape Wrath.
 One of the most challenging treks in the UK, this 101 mile trek is not to be missed taking you through the spectacular far north of Scotland.
 Some big days allow you to see magnificent mountains and stunning coastlines as well as everything in between before finishing at Cape Wrath the north westerly point of the UK mainland.